rammt/mastersal-uteklima/README.md

 lt --port 4000
 ´´´

-The 4001 port is used to receive the GET call to `/new_url`.
+The 4001 port is used to communicate from the Docker host to the Docker container by receiving a GET call to `localhost:4001/new_url` and is not exposed to the Internet.

 ## Deployment to Heroku
 ```